 - Use calls-to-action (CTA) to drive more website traffic, signups, or even purchases

-5 Tips for Posting on Google My Business
+5 Tips for Posting on Google Business Profiles

-Now that you understand what Google My Business is and the benefits of sharing posts through the service let’s explore five quick tips to help you get the most from your efforts.
+Now that you understand what Google Business Profiles is and the benefits of sharing posts through the service let’s explore five quick tips to help you get the most from your efforts.